radixdlt/official-examples/step-by-step/09-hello-token-front-end/README.md

 Now the client is up and running we can use the dapp.

 First connect you wallet with the Connect Button.
 If this doesn't work it will be because you haven't set your wallet to developer mode.
-This stops the authentication check that looks for the dapp definition address in `.well-known/radix.json`.
+Developer mode stops the authentication check that looks for the dapp definition address in `.well-known/radix.json`.
 To turn on developer mode:

 1. Open the Radix Wallet